Why the first donation matters the most

 Why we obsess about the first donation

 Helping people get their first donation as early as possible is something we obsess about here at JustGiving.
 We’ve even got a fancy name for it internally – activation rate, which is basically the percentage of all Fundraising Pages that have received at least one donation.
-For example, for last year’s London marathon we achieved a 90% activation rate.
+For example, if you’ve got 10 Fundraising Pages for an event, and 9 of them have a received a donation (of any amount) then you’ve achieved any activation rate of 90%.